Klebson-I/csvToJsonParseFoo/README.md

 # csvToJsonParseFoo
-# Function to parse csv files to JSON objects
+ Function to parse csv files to JSON objects
-# It applies csv-parse node package, so make sure you installed it.
+ It applies csv-parse node package, so make sure you installed it.
+ In project is an example csv file.